openbudgets/microsite_rdf/BACKLOG.md

     + build graph
     + find root nodes
     - start traversing somehow with each HTTP request
+- add tests to the STM class
+- add tests to the OBEUGraph class
 - check why all "specific dimensions" queries return empty stuff.
 There's something useful in exploring.rq
 - build middleware to handle requests from the webapp through the scripts that